 Virtual network management will undoubtedly help organizations reap sizable dividends.
 Some major virtual network management advantages an organization can derive by implementing a virtual network monitoring tool are:

-ManageEngine OpManager is a comprehensive IT infrastructure monitoring solution using which organizations can control and gain complete visibility into their IT infrastructures.
+ManageEngine OpManager is a comprehensive network management system using which organizations can control and gain complete visibility into their IT infrastructures.

 OpManager's virtual network management capabilities enable businesses to manage their virtual environments by monitoring the performance, health, and availability of all their VMs.
 OpManager is compatible with all major virtualization vendors such as Hyper-V, VMware, Citrix Xen, and Nutanix HCI.

 OpManager saves you the trouble of identifying every VM and data store individually.
 Enter the credentials of your cluster (vCenter in case of VMware) or host (ESXi, Hyper-V, Xen, or Nutanix), and let OpManager do the heavy lifting.
 OpManager identifies every VM and data store associated with the host and adds them to its inventory.

 Even if your VMs are configured with disparate credentials, OpManager can still discover them, given that they are preconfigured as credential profiles in OpManager.

 After all your virtual devices have been added in the inventory, OpManager's virtual network monitor automatically associates relevant performance monitors to the devices from its built-in device templates.
 With OpManager's device snapshot page, get a glimpse of the device's summary, and view all real-time data pertaining to availability and performance in one place without having to shift between multiple screens.

 OpManager retrieves data from monitored virtual devices primarily through APIs (VMware API, Xen API, and Prism API).
 For extensive monitoring, you can also leverage SNMP/WMI/CLI protocols to fetch performance data from VMs.